 Applicants with prior qualifications and learning may be exempt from appropriate parts of a course in accordance with the University's policy for the assessment of prior learning and prior experiential learning.
 Contact the faculty office for further information.N

 All non-UK applicants must meet our English language requirements.
-For this course it is Academic IELTS of 6.5 overall, with special conditions in all elements.
+For this course it is Academic IELTS of 6.5 overall with 7.0 in Writing.
 Please make sure you read our full guidance about English language requirements, which includes details of other qualifications we'll consider.

 Applicants who do not meet the English language requirements may be eligible to join our pre-sessional English language course.

 Applicants from one of the recognised majority English speaking countries (MESCs) do not need to meet these requirements.

 As a student on this course you will be part of the Kingston Writing School, a vibrant community of outstanding writers, journalists and publishers.